 Fast, effortless and 100% online.
 Learn more

-A screenwriter, as with many writers, is often self-employed.
-This means that paying your taxes is your own responsibility and is not done for you by an employer – in this case, the production you’re working on.
-In some cases, if a screenwriter is employed by a regular film/TV production (e.g. a soap), they may pay taxes via Pay As You Earn (PAYE) which is done by an employer.
+A screenwriter is often self-employed.
+So, paying your taxes is your responsibility and isn’t done for you by an employer – in this case, the production you’re working on.
+In some cases, if a screenwriter is employed by a regular film/TV production (e.g. a soap), they may pay taxes via Pay As You Earn (PAYE).
+Where this is the case, it’s done by an employer.

 As a self-employed screenwriter, there are a few things to consider when it comes to tax.